Tacrolimus extended-release capsulesPronunciation

 Preventing organ rejection in certain patients following a kidney transplant.
 It may be used along with other medicines.
 It may also be used for other conditions as determined by your doctor.

-Tacrolimus extended-release capsules is an immunosuppressant.
+Tacrolimus extended-release capsules are an immunosuppressant.
 It blocks the action of certain blood cells (eg, T lymphocytes) that can cause the body to reject the transplanted organ.

 Do NOT use tacrolimus extended-release capsules if: